MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 This Guide requires you to already have an activity that shows a MapsIndoors Map as well as a Cisco DNA network with positioning active.

 We start by implementing a Positioning Provider service.
-This service is so that in the future you can have mulitple positioning solutions running in the same application and have the code stored in one location.
-For now just create a simple class with a constructor that receives an activity and a MapControl object.
+This service is needed so you can have multiple positioning providers running in the same application, and have the code stored in one location.

+To begin, create a class with a constructor that receives an activity and a `MapControl` object.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>